 Individual Assignment - Bi-Weekly Zoom Sessions

 For each Lesson, I will conduct a 1 one-hour online discussion/activity related to one of the current topics.
 The objective of these meetings is to provide opportunities for us to more fully unpack the concepts, issues, and research covered in the course, as well as to maintain a “Course Housekeeping” dialogue throughout the semester.
 The meetings also provide you with the opportunity to demonstrate the knowledge you’ve gained and to ask questions related to the course material.
 Online discussions provide time during each lesson for you and me to have direct, live interaction.
-Each discussion is recorded and the recordings are posted on the course website immediately after each meeting.
+Each discussion is recorded and the recordings are posted on the course website, under Announcements, the dayafter each meeting.

 You have 2 options in this assignment: